miohtama/senorita.plonetool/README.rst

 Introduction
 ============

-``senorita.plonetool`` Python package providing you ``plonetool`` command which allows you to easily create, maintain, diagnose and migrate Plone sites with Plone and Linux best practices.
+``senorita.plonetool`` Python package providing you *plonetool* command which allows you to easily create, maintain, diagnose and migrate Plone sites.
 The script is the culmination of headache and alcohol abuse since 2004.

-This tool is designed for a multisite hosting situations where you have several Plone sites running on the same server.
+*plonetool* is designed for a multisite hosting situations where a small enterprise is hosting several Plone sites from different clients running on the same server.
+The tool is applicable outside its orignal use case as it generally adheres the best practices of Linux and Plone world.

-* The required packages and other global server setup is automatically done you by ``plonetool``.
+* The required packages and other global server setup is automatically done you by *plonetool*.
 You can start with a fresh server installation.

 * The server hosts multiple Plone sites in ``/srv/plone`` folder, as per guidelines `Linux Filesystem Hierarchy <http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/srv.html>`_.